 Hope it helps you with multilingual sites and if you've come up with a different solution I'd love to see it!

-or whatever you name your environment!
-If you run fix-lang live the script will understand that you don't deal with a subdomain but with the main domain.
+the script will understand that you don't deal with a subdomain but with the main domain.